LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_rich.png">

+With "rich format" automatic rendering, anywhere from one to three results are returned based on how you've configured the interaction.

 In contrast, when you use “plain text” automatic rendering, the output doesn’t include rich elements, and it looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_plain.png">

+With "plain text" automatic rendering, only a single, best result is returned.

-Select “rich format” or “plain text format” based on the target channel’s support for rich elements.
+Select “rich format” or “plain text format” based on the target channel’s support for rich elements like images and links.
 For more on this interaction’s channel support, see [here](conversation-builder-interactions-interaction-support.html).

 If the output above meets your needs in terms of content and format, automatic rendering is the faster and simpler choice, as you don’t need to follow the Knowledge AI interaction with Statement interactions that display the article content.
 The Knowledge AI interaction handles everything: search of the knowledge base and rendering of the results.